Robotic software

 As the deployment of robotic systems accelerates, autonomous embodied AI systems are capable of complex social interactions, empathy and moral reasoning.
 Breakthroughs in lifelong learning make it possible for robots to learn directly from their own experience rather than rely on generic pre-trained models.

-Transformers — the algorithms behind large language models (LLMs) — promise to greatly expand AI’s use in robotics.10 LLMs themselves provide a more natural way to interface with robots via language.11 But transformers also power new multimodal models that can work with multiple data types.12
+Transformers – the algorithm behind large language models – promise to greatly expand AI’s use in robotics.12 LLMs themselves provide a more natural way to interface with robots via language.13 But transformers also power new multimodal models that can work with multiple data types.14,15 At the cutting edge, this is driving a shift from modular architectures to “end-to-end” models that simultaneously solve perception, control and planning.16,17 The latest generation of vision-language-action models (VLAs) are able to tackle a wide variety of tasks on a range of robotic hardware platforms.18,19 There is also growing interest in the use of diffusion models, which power AI image generators, for robot-motion planning.20

 Moreover, current models are data- and power-hungry and incapable of learning on the fly.
+Their huge size means they must be stored on the cloud and communication delays between servers and the robotic hardware can be too long for fine-grained motor control.
 Their decision-making is also inscrutable, raising safety concerns.
-The seamless integration of sensory, motor and cognitive functions will be required to enable real-time learning and adaptation, and breakthroughs in lifelong learning and interpretability will be crucial in the long run.20
+Breakthroughs in lifelong learning and interpretability will be crucial in the long run.27,28

 Robotic software - Anticipation Scores